One dead, several hurt in Ohio State Fair ride accident

 One person was killed and several others were seriously hurt after a ride malfunction at the Ohio State Fair in Columbus Wednesday, officials said.

-The Columbus Division of Fire said five people were in critical condition in the accident at the Fire Ball ride, NBC affiliate WCMH of Columbus reported.
-The Columbus fire department said medics were dispatched to the fair at around 7:19 p.m.
-The fair opened on Wednesday.
+Ohio State Highway Patrol Superintendent Col. Paul Pride said a trooper reported the incident at around 7:24 p.m. at the Ohio State Fair, which began Wednesday.
+One person died and seven people were injured, three of whom were in critical condition, he said.

+Witnesses reported that the ride that malfunctioned was the Fire Ball, which spins and swings passengers in a pendulum-like motion.

-Ohio Gov. John Kasich in a statement confirmed that there was a death involved and said he has ordered a full investigation and ordered all rides closed until additional safety inspections can be conducted.
+Ohio Gov. John Kasich said he has ordered a full investigation and ordered all rides closed until additional safety inspections can be conducted.
+"We will get to the bottom of this," Kasich said at a press conference.

 A video of the incident posted on YouTube showed seats of the ride breaking off and bodies flying through the air.
 A witness told NBC News that "the whole car went flying off and over the side while in motion."